A guide to effective traceability in the food industry

 A packing report, which time stamps the moment the product was packed and links it to the entire manufacturing process.
 Don't forget this one as it links the raw product with the finished item.

-dispatch record that gives you visibility around the next step in your product's supply chain journey.
+A dispatch record that gives you visibility around the next step in your product's supply chain journey.
 This is an essential part of the trace forward process, and should include product name, quantity, use by and/of product date.

 A waste record that will help you calculate mass balance and track all the waste associated with any production process - from discarded products to items that ended up in the bin by accident.
-Again, batch number and destination are key parts of this data record, as is any waste that may end up in animal feed
+Again, batch number and destination are key parts of this data record, as is any waste that may end up in animal feed.

 A record of any raw materials or finished products you return or that are returned to you.
 Again you are looking to ensure you have the quantity, batch code and name of the supplier on record.